CJCascalheira/cjcascalheira/content/project/kink/index.md

   focal_point = "Center"
 +++

-Are you a survivor of childhood abuse (i.e., sexual, physical, etc.)?
+Some people process past trauma through BDSM and/or kink play.
+Scholars estimate that this is the case for about 18% of the BDSM / kink community.

-Do you enjoy kink play or BDSM?
+Sex-positive, kink-aware researchers at New Mexico State University want to hear your story.

-Sex-positive, affirming researchers at New Mexico State University want to hear your story.
+If you believe kink and/or BDSM have helped you heal from or cope with sexual or physical abuse in childhood, please contact us by [email](mailto:coryjc@nmsu.edu) or [phone](tel:575-323-1272) to schedule a confidential interview (18+ only).

-If you believe kink and/or BDSM have helped you heal from or cope with an abusive past, please contact us by [email](mailto:coryjc@nmsu.edu) or [phone](tel:575-323-1272) to schedule a confidential interview (18+ only).
+You can access the informed consent by clicking the PDF link at the top of the page.